In the following "medi" refers to medi GmbH & Co. KG.

 A. Position – the Use of IPR Depends on Your Position

-- medi, its subsidiaries and its authorized distributors may use the IPRs in advertising, promotional, and sales materials.
+- medi, its subsidiaries and its authorized distributors may use the IPRs in digital and non-digital advertising, promotional, and sales materials.

 B. Regardless of Your Position